fixpunkt/typeorm-nested-eager-example/README.md

-# Example how to use TypeORM with TypeScript
+# Minimal TypeORM example: loading of nested eager relations is broken

 1. clone repository
 2. run `npm i`
 3. edit `ormconfig.json` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
 4. run `npm start`